Your area Not set — showing everywhere

 Not addressed

-General appreciation for the shelter staff.
+Gratitude/Support for the warming center staff.

 Alexis Gordon